CyborgUnplug/CyborgUnplug/README.md

     l1ttl35n1pp3r

 You will be granted an IP in the 10.10.10.0-255 range.
-Either type 'littlesnipper' or 'http://10.10.10.1' in the URL bar of your browser to be taken to the configuration page.
+Either type _littlesnipper_ or _http://10.10.10.1_ in the URL bar of your browser to be taken to the configuration page.

 NOTE: If no configuration is done using the browser interface, the Unplug